MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 **Remediation**

-1. Reset the password of the source users and enable MFA.
+1. Reset the password of the source users and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the domain controllers by:
     - Remediate the remote code execution attempt.
     - Look for users logged on around the same time as the suspicious activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 3. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Look for users logged on around the same time as the suspicious activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.

 **Prevention**